 Is your business not growing and actually heading for decline, even with a good technology base?
 Do you face challenges about where to focus resources among existing customers and applications or new opportunities?
 Do you find it difficult to delegate given the current strength of the leadership team and talent?
 How do you spread valuable resources among the various opportunities to grow revenue and cash flow quickly?
 What strategy will guide your company through this, without sacrificing the core?

 There are five big reasons your business may find its growth decaying:

-Your existing markets continue to grow, but your historical success is being attacked by increasing competition, customers who want more for less, and general evolving business maturity.
+Your existing markets continue to grow, but your historical success is being attacked by an increase in competition, customers who want more for less, and general evolving business maturity.

-As your competitive environment becomes more intense, your rivalry with your competitors increases.
-You try new things and your competitors follow quickly.
+As your competitive environment becomes more intense, your rivalry with your competitors intensifies.
+You try new things and your competitors quickly follow.
 The result is new costs without much price or share to go along with it.
 You may not see this happening until it has already happened.

 Your well-established ways of doing things (your work processes) are beginning to let you down.
 Today’s environment calls for Speed, Agility, and Simplicity.
 Figuring out where to begin the change process is a daunting task.

-5. A bit of all of the above
+5. You are experiencing a bit of all of the above.

 Generally, your business challenges for future success have a little of some or all of these decay drivers.
 Wouldn’t it be nice if we knew which ones to attack first or even if we had a change process that could address multiple issues?